kaivalyasagi/CogniviseAI_PROJ/README.md

-# 🧠 ClarityAI – Confusion-Aware Learning Assistant
+# 🧠 CongniviseAI – Confusion-Aware Learning Assistant

 > Not just explaining concepts — identifying why you are confused.

-ClarityAI is an AI-powered diagnostic learning assistant that detects conceptual misunderstandings in Data Structures & Algorithms and provides targeted corrective explanations.
+CongniviseAI is an AI-powered diagnostic learning assistant that detects conceptual misunderstandings in Data Structures & Algorithms and provides targeted corrective explanations.

 ---